Tevemadar/QuickNII/Docs/anchoring.rst

 To drag in the other direction, choose the other arrow
      The transparency slider (4) can be used continuously to determine how well the atlas fits the section.
-By clicking on the “Values and control” (5) button in the bottom left corner, choose the section orientation (coronal, sagittal or horizontal).
 The “outline” button allows you to shift between an outline view and a color view of the atlas segmentations.
 Save the anchoring by clicking the Store button (6) in the upper left panel: a green exclamation mark